One sales philosophy says that selling is initially the exchange of information between a seller and a buyer.

 Although implementing an omnichannel strategy has already changed from being a buzzword to a business task, the full omnichannel experience is not yet sufficiently developed for most shoppers and only a few do it right nowadays.

-According to a study of customer expectations by SPS Commerce, the main obstacles lying in the way are:
+According to a study of customer expectations by SPS Commerce, the main obstacles lying in the way of an omnichannel strategy are:

 “High-quality product data plays a key role in this omnichannel world.
 It helps us identify the right selection to offer, set the best price and improve the overall customer experience.”Ram Rampalli, Global Head of Content Acquisition at Walmart

-#5 Translate product information to a language that customers understand
+Bohus translates product information into a language that customers understand

 “When ordering online, although the customers cannot actually touch and feel the product, they should get an equal understanding of how it works, all its measurements and maintenance, similarly to what they would get while talking to a sales person in-store”.Stian Bentzen, Head of Ecommerce at Bohus

-Whether this is a product content system, product information assistance or product information management, a system of choice must be put in place to facilitate a successful omnichannel sales strategy.
+Whether this is a product content system, product information assistance, or Product Information Management software, a system of choice must be put in place to facilitate a successful omnichannel sales strategy.